By Payroll and Entitlements Editorial Staff

-The DOL’s Wage and Hour Division has issued a Field Assistance Bulletin (2020-5) "to clarify" employers’ obligation to track the number of hours of compensable work performed by employees who are teleworking or otherwise working away from premises controlled by their employers.
+On August 24, the DOL’s Wage and Hour Division issued a Field Assistance Bulletin (2020-5) in order "to clarify" employers’ obligation to track the number of hours of compensable work performed by employees who are teleworking or otherwise working away from premises controlled by their employers.
 As the DOL noted, telework arrangements have been expanding in response to the COVID-19 pandemic.

 The guidance reaffirms that an employer must pay its employees for all hours worked, including work not requested but allowed and work performed at home.
 Where the employer knows or has reason to believe that an employee is performing work, the time must be counted as hours worked.

 Confusion over when an employer "has reason to believe that work is being performed" may be exacerbated by the increasing frequency of telework and remote work arrangements since the Department last issued interpretive rules in 1961, according to the DOL.